Keto Christmas Cookies Recipe – Sugar Free

-The holidays are upon us, and there’s no better time to break out the cookie cutters and do a little baking.
-If you’re on a low carb diet this year, you might be worried about your options for festive desserts.
-No need to fear – these keto Christmas cookies are a delicious addition to your holiday baking bucket list!
+Finally the Christmas holidays are upon us, and there’s no better time to break out the cookie cutters and do a little keto treat baking.
+If you’re on a low-carb diet this year and are looking for keto holiday recipes, and might be worried about your options for festive desserts.
+I have a few keto Christmas recipes, including these keto Christmas cookies that are a delicious addition to your holiday baking bucket list!

 Disclosure: This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.

-These are very easy to make and you’ve probably got most of the ingredients hanging around your pantry already.
+These keto Christmas treats are very easy to make and you’ve probably got most of the ingredients hanging around your pantry already.

 To start, you’re going to cream together your butter along with your keto sweeteners, egg, and vanilla.
 You want this to get pretty fluffy, so using a stand mixer or hand mixer tends to work best.
 Of course, you can certainly use a little elbow grease and beat it by hand!

 Next up, you’ll mix in some almond flour, coconut flour, salt, and a little xantham gum.
 The later isn’t 100% necessary but I have found that just a smidge helps the cookies keep the right form/texture.

 When your dough is all mixed up it’ll look like this: